Generic Name: naloxone hydrochloride

 Skin and Subcutaneous Tissue Disorders: nonspecific injection site reactions, sweating

-Vascular Disorders: hypertension, hypotension, hot flushes, or flushing
+Vascular Disorders: hypertension, hypotension, hot flashes, or flushing

 Naloxone hydrochloride injection is an opioid antagonist.
 Physical dependence associated with the use of naloxone hydrochloride injection has not been reported.
 Tolerance to the opioid antagonist effect of naloxone is not known to occur.